andres-f-ariza/holbertonschool-low_level_programming/malloc_free/README.md

 KEY_CONCEPTS

-In computer science, the heap is a region of memory used for dynamic memory allocation.
+HEAP:In computer science, the heap is a region of memory used for dynamic memory allocation.
 Unlike the stack, which is used for automatic memory allocation, the heap is used to allocate memory at runtime.

 When a program needs to allocate memory on the heap, it makes a request to the operating system, which provides a block of memory.
 The program then uses this block of memory to store data and can resize it as needed.
 When the program is finished with the memory, it must explicitly release it back to the operating system, otherwise, the memory will remain allocated, which can cause memory leaks and potentially lead to crashes.

 Heap memory is commonly used for dynamically allocated data structures, such as linked lists, trees, and arrays.
 It is also used for allocating memory for strings, images, and other large data structures.
 Because the heap is larger and more flexible than the stack, it allows programs to allocate memory dynamically at runtime, making it easier to work with complex data structures and larger datasets.
 However, it also requires more careful management to prevent memory leaks and other errors.

+POINTER TO AN INTEGER ARRAY: is a variable that stores the memory address of the first element of an integer array.
+This memory address points to the location in memory where the first element of the array is stored.
+We can then use this pointer to access the elements of the array or to pass the array to a function.